How to get an Iowa Resale Certificate (Sales Tax Exemption Certificate)

 Learn more about what a Sales Tax Exemption Certificate is, how to get one, and more.

 What is a Sales Tax Exemption Certificate?

-The sales tax permit and Sales Tax Exemption Certificate are commonly thought of as the same thing but they are actually two separate documents.
+The sales tax permit and Sales Tax Exemption Certificate is commonly thought of as the same thing, but they are actually two separate documents.
 The Sales Tax Permit allows a business to sell and collect sales tax from taxable products and services in the state, while the Sales Tax Exemption Certificate allows the retailer to make tax-exempt purchases for products they intend to resell.